towersvault/shinpokered/README.md

 This is a ROM hack of Pokemon Red & Blue based on the Pret team's disassembly.
 It's a mostly-vanilla hack that focuses on fixing game engine bugs and oversights from the original game.
 Additionally, trainer AI routines are improved and multiple quality-of-life improvements have been added.
+The primary purpose of this code repository is to research, comment upon, and repair errors
+and also to document how to restore the games to an error-free state.
+Additionally, many changes between the different japanese and english releases are researched and documented.
+Furthermore, it acts as a kind of research-informed speculative work like paleoart or other such extrapolations.
-Its purpose is to educationally explore and newly express what the 2016 Nintendo Virtual Console re-release of gen-1 Pokemon could have been; that being a glitch-free experience close to what was originally intended along with some player-friendly goodies and enhancements.
+It tries to extrapolate what the 2016 Nintendo Virtual Console re-release of gen-1 Pokemon could have been;
+a glitch-free experience with player-friendly goodies and enhancements common to other modern remasterings.

 Read the ["Guide to New Player Functions"](https://github.com/jojobear13/shinpokered/blob/master/ips_patches/Guide_to_New_Player_Functions.md) for instructions on all the new stuff the player can do.